 Funding and Expenditures

-Although the RJC purports to be funded by a grassroots network of individual contributors, media reports have often emphasized the outsized role of influential high-dollar donors like Sheldon Adelson and Irving Moskowitz, another gambling magnate.
-The group's $6.5-million effort to mobilize Jewish voters against President Obama in 2012, for example, was widely reported to have been funded almost entirely by Adelson.
+Although the RJC purports to be funded by a grassroots network of individual contributors, media reports have often emphasized the outsized role of influential high-dollar donors like Sheldon Adelson and Irving Moskowitz, also a gambling magnate.
+The group's super PAC offshoot, the Republican Jewish Coalition Victory Fund, received $2 million from Sheldon and Miriam Adelson during the 2012 presidential election.

-That figure would appear to represent a significant portion of the RJC's operating budget.
-In 2010, the most recent year for which its 990s were available as of late 2012, the group reporting raising about $13.1 million.
-Of that, it distributed fully $8 million to the "nonprofit" GOP political action committees Crossroads GPS and the American Action Network, which spent millions during the 2010 congressional campaign on advertisements attacking Democrats.
+In 2012, the group reported raising about $10 million.
+This was down from the $13.1 million the group reported raising in 2010.
+Of this amount in 2010, it distributed fully $8 million to the "nonprofit" GOP political action committees Crossroads GPS and the American Action Network, which spent millions during the 2010 congressional campaign on advertisements attacking Democrats.
 Crossroads is linked to the GOP strategist Karl Rove, while the American Action Network—with whom Crossroads shares an office space—includes board member Norm Coleman, who is also on the RJC board.

-The RJC reported spending another $3.7 million on lobbying and political contributions that year through its political action committee, which is apparently funded separately.
-The PAC continued to shell out contributions to Republican candidates throughout the 2012 cycle as well.
+The RJC reported spending another $3.7 million on lobbying and political contributions in 2010 through its political action committee, which is apparently funded separately.